 - 30 seconds performing Glute Bridges (General Activation)

-- 1-minute performing Deep Squat to Stands alternating with Lunge and Kneeling Hip Flexor Stretch at a quick pace (Dynamic Stretch)
+- 1-minute performing Deep Squat to Stands alternating with a Kneeling Hip Flexor Stretch at a quick pace (Dynamic Stretch)

 - 1-minute performing Banded Shoulder Dislocations (Dynamic Stretch)

 - 1 minute performing Bodyweight Squats alternating with Pushups at a quick pace (Specific Activation)